mequerejeta/portfolio-dev/README.md

 # Portfolio Project

-This portfolio project is based on a template provided by [Midudev](https://midu.dev/), with modifications and my personal touch added to it.
-The aim is to showcase my work and skills in a unique manner tailored to my preferences and style.
+This portfolio project is built upon a template originally crafted by Midudev, with personalized modifications to reflect my unique style and preferences.
+Its primary goal is to present my professional work and skills in a distinctive manner, tailored to highlight my capabilities effectively.

+Key features of the project include:

+    -Utilization of Tailwind CSS Animated for seamless transition effects, enhancing the overall user experience.
+    -Astro

+Through this portfolio, I aim to provide visitors with an insightful glimpse into my capabilities and past projects, showcasing my expertise and creativity.

 # Astro Starter Kit: Basics